Hucknall: Trams

 The town is the northern terminus for the Nottingham Express Transit tram system and has a station on the Robin Hood Line.
 There is also a tram stop at Butler's Hill/Broomhill.
 The tram line was built in 2002–2004 and currently runs from Hucknall to the Toton Lane terminus.
 Since 2015, trams pass through central Nottingham to Clifton and Toton Lane.

 Bus

 Hucknall is primarily served by Trentbarton.
-The Threes into Nottingham and Mansfield, Connect and 35 which serves the Estates and links to the tram and other services and the 34 to Ilketon.
+The Threes into Nottingham and Mansfield, Connect and which serves the West Hucknall Estates and links to the tram and other services.

-The 141 hourly bus provides a link to surrounding villages such as Linby, Blidworth and Rainworth which is run by Stagecoach.
+The 141 hourly bus to Sutton-in-Ashfield provides a link to surrounding villages such as Linby, Blidworth and Rainworth which is run by Stagecoach.

 Road

 The town used to be on the A611, but this now bypasses it to the west with a single-carriageway road with roundabouts and access to junction 27 of the M1, some 3 miles (5 km) away.